spatialthoughts/qgis-tutorials/source/docs/3/using_plugins.rst

       .. image:: /static/3/using_plugins/images/processing4.png
          :align: center

 5. There are many groups of tools, and the ones that have the QGIS logo next to them are called *Native algorithms*.
 You will notice a new folder at the bottom called :guilabel:`QRS Tools`.
-This is added by the plugin we just installed.
+This is added by the plugin we just installed and is known as a *Provider*.
+QGIS Processing Plugins are able to add new *Providers* - such as ORS Tools - which can contain one or more new processing algorithms.

       .. image:: /static/3/using_plugins/images/processing5.png
          :align: center